 by Robert Yeo, Employment Standards Branch

-Paid holidays (also called statutory or public holidays) are special days observed throughout the year.
+Paid holidays (also called statutory or public holidays) are special days that are observed throughout the year.

 How to qualify

-Eligible employees will be paid for a paid holiday.
-Employees are eligible if they meet all three of the following conditions while working for the same employer:
+Employees are eligible for a paid holiday if they meet all three of the following conditions while working for the same employer:

 a) employed for at least 30 calendar days prior to the paid holiday